nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-07-scattershot.md

 * **Trustworthy** - With any decentralised service, it's vital to be able to verify that the data you receive from other nodes is reliable and accurate.
 * **Rapid to deploy** - Not everyone has the technical savvy to maintain their own server, so the app should be as easy to install and configure as possible.

-### Scattershot Network

-Each Scattershot instance would maintain a list of Scattershot instances that it follows, much in the same way that a Twitter user maintains its own list of followers.
-The scattershot instance can then poll its list of followed instances to create the status update stream for the user.

 ### Rapid Updates

 Instance polling can be done in-browser using javascript.
 This allows the browser to check for status updates frequently without causing undue stress to both instances.
 What if an instance goes down?
 A reliability of future updates relies on the dedication of an instance owner to maintain their machine.